johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL1.2 Four Fundamentals of Flight.md

 5. Lack of rudder coordination

 ### Completion Standards
 Learner must demonstrate ability to use external visual references to maintain appropriate pitch and bank attitudes, with occasional cross-check of aircraft instruments.
 Learner must develop habit of visual scanning for traffic, and check for traffic before maneuvers.

-(ACS standards: ±10 knots, ±10 degrees, ±100 feet)
+> [!success]- Tolerances (Partial) from [[Private Pilot ACS|ACS]]
+> ±10 knots, ±10° degrees, ±100 feet^[These are a reasonable blend of minimums from other ACS standards, since four fundamentals is assessed as part of other maneuvers in the checkride.]

 ### Required Logbook Phraseology
 For [[FAR 61.87 Student Solo Reqs]]: